-This is a great way to measure the success of both your organic and paid content, and gives a clear indicator of how your page is growing over time.
+This is a great way to measure the success of your organic and paid content and clearly indicates how your page is growing over time.

-Page and Tab Visits give you an insight into the number of times each of a page’s Tabs were viewed over a period of time.
+Page and Tab Visits give you an insight into the total number of times each of a page’s Tabs was viewed over a period of time.

-There are wide range of Page Tabs, including: Posts, Events, Photos, Videos, Shop, Notes, About, Community, Info and Ads.
+There is a wide range of Page Tabs, including Posts, Events, Photos, Videos, Shop, Notes, About, Community, Info, and Ads.

 Why track Tab Visits?